Sales taxes

 Tax product type

-Recurly's basic tax calculations, using AvaTax by Avalara, treat each line item (plan, add-on, adjustment) as "Tangible Personal Property" (TPP), typically considered physical goods.
+Recurly's in-the-box tax calculations, leveraging AvaTax by Avalara, treats each line item (plan, add-on, adjustment) as "Tangible Personal Property" (TPP), typically considered physical goods.
 In many regions, tax rules for physical and digital goods, as well as services, align with those for TPP.
 You should ensure that the basic rates calculated meet your taxation needs.
-For more advanced product distinctions and tax rules, upgrading to your own AvaTax account or Vertex account is recommended for access to enhanced tax codes and rate/rule mappings.
+You can also choose to enter a specific tax code for a given product, if you have a particular tax code(s) your business requires for the products/services being sold.
+Recurly recommends consulting with your tax and accounting experts before applying a specific tax code to products within the application.

 Tax previews at checkout

 Recurly provides tax estimate previews based on internal rate tables, while final invoices use Avalara for tax calculation.
-These previews are available on Hosted Payment Pages, through the API for Subscriptions and Invoices, and via Recurly.js for subscription sign-ups.
+These previews are available on Checkout, Hosted Payment Pages, through the API for Subscriptions and Invoices, and via Recurly.js for subscription sign-ups.

 Tax invoices